jovialchen/joyce_profile/markdowns/logxpert.md

 # logXpert

-## My Role
+## My Contributions

-As the initiator of the LogXpert project, I contributed to the technical direction.
-This project began with an idea to improve log analysis, and I took on a technical lead role to help get it started.
-The design of LogXpert follows an approach informed by my research into LLMs and log analysis techniques.
+As the **initiator** of the LogXpert project, I contributed to the **technical direction**.
+This project began with an idea to improve log analysis, and I took on a **technical lead role** to help get it started.

+The design of LogXpert follows an approach informed by my **research into LLMs and log analysis techniques**.
 The algorithms are based on this research and aim to address key challenges in the field.

-I also developed key code components, including parts for model fine-tuning and data processing.
-The progress of LogXpert is really a result of teamwork, and I'm glad to have played a part in the technical development.
+I also developed **key code components**, including parts for **model fine-tuning and data processing**.

+The progress of LogXpert is really a result of teamwork, and I'm glad to have played a part in the **technical development**.

 ## Project Introduction: LogXpert - Intelligent Log Analysis Tool Powered by LLM

 ### 1. Project Overview

 *   **LogXpert** is an innovative log analysis tool driven by a Large Language Model (LLM), developed by the SBC R&D Team.
 *   Its primary goal is to **enhance** the efficiency and intelligence of log analysis, and to **reduce** the reliance on expert resources during troubleshooting.
+* **LogXpert has now reached over 100 users, demonstrating its growing adoption and impact.**

 ### 2. Background and Challenges